Location

 The hospital facility has met the criteria to be recognized as Birthing-Friendly.

-Smoking Cessation Support i
+Smoking Cessation Support Why It Matters

-Smoking cessation is important to maternal health because smoking can cause serious health risks for pregnant people and their babies.
-Smoking during pregnancy increases the risk of premature birth, low birth weight, stillbirth, and birth defects.
 Additionally, smoking can lead to a host of other health problems including increased risk of miscarriage, increased risk of ectopic pregnancy, and increased risk of placenta previa.
 Quitting smoking before or during pregnancy can help reduce these risks and ensure a healthier pregnancy.

 The hospital facility provides smoking cessation resources for women and birthing people.

-Postpartum Mental Health i
+Postpartum Mental Health Support Why It Matters

 Perinatal depression, which includes major and minor depressive episodes that occur during pregnancy or in the first 12 months after delivery, is one of the most common medical complications during pregnancy and the postpartum period, affecting one in seven women.
 The American College of Obstetricians and Gynecologists recommends that obstetrician–gynecologists and other obstetric care providers screen patients at least once during the perinatal period for depression and anxiety symptoms using a standardized, validated tool.